 With the changing of every season, I eagerly await the release of the new holiday and seasonal products from some of my favorite companies.

 It featured many faux pieces of candy that were rolled up in coordinating fabric and tied with an orange ribbon on each end.
-SO cute and creative!

 Keep reading to learn how to make a Halloween wreath for under $25 that looks just like the high-end designer version.